It’s time for tech platforms to stop tolerating the intolerable

 The internet is not what it was supposed to be.
 Early tech pioneers and the tech entrepreneurs who came after them imagined a world without borders that would bring us together, where all human knowledge would be available at our fingertips and everybody would have a voice.
 If there had been a motto for what the internet was supposed to stand for, it would have been “collaboration, openness, freedom.”
 But while we got some of that, we also got polarization, falsehoods, rising extremism that destabilizes societies, autocratic powers that undermine democracies, and giant tech companies that are eliminating privacy.
 We got a system that not only permits, but amplifies hate, bullying, and divisiveness.

 Big Tech has started to timidly manage the content available on its platforms, and the debate over whether the internet should be a place where anyone can say anything is raging.
 Facebook took down Trump ads with a Nazi sign and a campaign video with COVID misinformation.
-Reddit banned 2,000 subreddits, including “The_Donald”, a forum with nearly 800,000 users, because of repeated violation of the platform’s rules against hate speech, harassment, and content manipulation.
+Reddit banned 2,000 subreddits, including “The_Donald,” a forum with nearly 800,000 users, because of repeated violation of the platform’s rules against hate speech, harassment, and content manipulation.
 Twitter started adding fact-check notices on tweets and even briefly suspended the Trump campaign’s account for spreading false information.
 Molyneux, a Canadian white supremacist, was banned from YouTube.
-Trump was suspended on Twitch for “hateful conduct”.
+Trump was suspended on Twitch for “hateful conduct.”

 Some people lambast these moves as putting tech giants on a slippery slope that leads straight to censorship.
 Others are more quietly concerned about what they mean for the future of free speech.
 But these arguments seem to overlook that the internet today is a driver of division and chaos because we have lost sight of a simple truth: To be truly inclusive, the internet needs to get comfortable with exclusion.